 Full-suspension mountain bikes are well suited for downhill and enduro types of rides and hardtails for more cross-country kinds of rides, or softer trails that are not flooded with roots and rocks.
 Hardtails are an excellent platform to learn basic mountain biking skills.

 In the beginning, a budget-friendly mountain bike will be the best choice.
 Full-suspension mountain bikes are anything but budget-friendly but they inspire a great deal of confidence in new riders due to the increased stability on descents.

-A full-suspension mountain bike will be more forgiving of the rider’s mistakes than a hardtail and for this reason, the riders that start with a full suspension tend to devolve bad riding habits that can lead them to trouble in the future.
+A full-suspension mountain bike will be more forgiving of the rider’s mistakes than a hardtail and for this reason, riders that start with a full suspension tend to devolve into bad riding habits that can lead them to trouble in the future.

 On softer trails, hardtails will be faster because they carry less weight but a full suspension will offer some protection to the lower back and this comes in handy because in our times we tend to be sedentary in the day to day life and we spend a lot of hours sitting down (dis will cause lower back pain).

 This decision is up to you, but if you what to stick to the initial budget you need to go with a hardtail, and if mountain biking is your thing you can upgrade to a full-suspension mountain bike after you develop the necessary skills and have the money for it.

 If you what to dive deeper into the subject you can read the article: start mountain biking with a hardtail or a full suspension.

 27.5″ Wheels or Go with 29″

 27.5″ wheels will make the mountain bike more maneuverable but 29″ wheels are better for speed and will allow you to maintain a high speed with less effort.
 The mountain biking industry is moving towards 29″ wheels because more riders prefer the increase in speed.